Part of the new series: Avocado – everything you always wanted to know about the trendy berry

 - More than half of all avocados exported worldwide end up in the USA, more than one third in the EU.

-- Meanwhile, avocado consumption per capita in Western countries is 1kg per year, but forecasts suggest this could rise to 2.4kg by 2028!
+- Meanwhile, avocado consumption per capita in Western countries is 1kg per year, but forecasts suggest it could rise to 2.4kg by 2028!

 You can learn much more about the avocado in the following parts.